tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## PMD

 PMD is an open source source code analyzer for Java source code.
-It scans source code looking for potential programming issues and produces a report of found problems.
-Some of the types of issues that are located are: unused variables, empty catch blocks, and unnecessary loops and IF statements.
+It scans source code looking for potential programmingissues and produces a report of found problems.
+Some of the types of issues that are located are: unused variables,empty catch blocks, and unnecessary loops and IF statements.

 ---